zero-to-mastery/coding_challenge-12/README.md

 2. Head on over to #coding-challenge
 3. Use the following command structure to infrom the bot of your solution (See examples):
  ```+aoc submit <Day> <URL-Link> <Solution Language>```
-4. If successful you should have a parrot emoji and your solution will be list in #submissions and on the website: https://zerotomastery.io/events/advent-of-code.html
+4. If successful you should have a parrot emoji and your solution will be list in #submissions and on the website: https://zerotomastery.io/events/advent-of-code.html (note: You will see test entries before the challenge begins Dec 1st in order to show you how it will work.
+These dummy entires will be removed come the beginning of the challenge)

 ![Channel Listing](https://cdn.discordapp.com/attachments/486857368249040906/518019412838842368/unknown.png)